siriusb-nox/PopGen_DARWIN_2024/A_readmapping.md

 Column five: Bytes per line the reference genome.
 ```

-To set the reference genome, all that is needed is to specify a path where the reference genome (\*.fasta format, sequential) is located.
+To set the reference genome, all that is needed is to specify a path where the reference genome (\*.fasta format, sequential) is located in the corresponding section of the \*.yaml file (see below).

 ```yaml
 # Map of prefixes by name, each having a Path key, which specifies the